Momentum-Team-13/dog-adoption-website-thediegobryan/README.md

 ## Page sections

 This page can be broken into three major sections: the header, the main part with the dogs, and the footer.
-Each increases in difficulty, and you should attempt them in that order.
-Pke all projects, the goal is learning, not perfect completion.
+Each increases in difficulty, and you should attempt them in that order. like all projects, the goal is learning, not perfect completion.

 ### Section 1: the header